Opinion | How the presidents look to the CIA officers who brief them

 The crackup began before the inauguration, after Trump was briefed on Russia’s election meddling on Jan.
 6, 2017.
 The intelligence chiefs “discussed the role of very senior Russian officials, including President [Vladimir] Putin, in authorizing and managing the operations,” explains Helgerson.
 The evidence “was so solid that no one on the Trump team disputed the findings,” he says.
 Gistaro, the briefer, recalled that “Trump listened respectfully.”

-Then, FBI Director James B. Comey took Trump aside to brief him on the dossier compiled by former British intelligence officer Christopher Steele and paid for by the Clinton campaign.
+Then, FBI Director James B. Comey took Trump aside to brief him on the dossier compiled by former British intelligence officer Christopher Steele at the behest of the Clinton campaign.
 That document has now been largely discredited, and even at the time, neither the FBI nor major newspapers had been able to confirm key details.
 But that didn’t stop Comey from unloading the unreliable gossip, anyway.

 Trump was never the same.
 At his next briefing with Gistaro, he “vented for 10 minutes about how we were out to destroy him” and asked in a tweet “Are we living in Nazi Germany?”
 CIA Director John Brennan, meanwhile, gratuitously described Trump’s behavior during a visit to the agency’s headquarters as “repugnant” and called his views on Iran the “height of folly.”
 Even Brennan’s supporters found the director’s behavior “perplexing,” Helgerson notes.